exasol/powerbi-exasol/README.md

 # Powerbi-Exasol Connector
 The Exasol Microsoft Power BI Connector enables you to connect from Power BI Desktop to Exasol in *Direct Query* mode (classical import mode is supported as well).

-**The Exasol Microsoft Power BI Connector is a Certified Custom Connector now.
-Therefore, you'll find the stable version in the [Microsoft Custom Connector Gallery](https://github.com/Microsoft/CustomConnectorGallery).
-The powerbi-exasol repository will contain the latest beta release which might contain modifications not yet included in the stable version.**
+**The Exasol Microsoft Power BI Connector is a Certified Custom Connector now and is also shipped with Power BI desktop.
+The powerbi-exasol repository will contain the latest release which might contain modifications not yet included in the stable version.**

 For installation you can watch the following How-To on Youtube: